boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    {{figure-18}} outlines the outbound edge resource control model at the transport network layer for 5QI-unaware slices.
 Each slice is assigned a single egress queue.
-The sum of slice CIRs, used as the weight in weighted queueing model, MUST NOT exceed the physical capacity of the attachment circuit.
-Slice requests above this limit MUST be rejected by the NSC, unless an already established slice with lower priority, if such exists, is preempted.
+The sum of slice CIRs, used as the weight in weighted queueing model, must not exceed the physical capacity of the attachment circuit.
+Slice requests above this limit must be rejected by the NSC, unless an already established slice with lower priority, if such exists, is preempted.

 ~~~ aasvg